rust-lang/rfcs/text/0000-advance-security-disclosure.md

 In the WG's opinion, the (small) benefit this would provide to the wider ecosystem is not worth it compared to the big increase of the risk of leakage (as we'd need to notify a lot of companies under this program).

+In addition, such a policy would require defining who a "big players" is, and any such definition would either be too broad (disclosing in advance to a set of organizations wide enough to make leaks inevitable) or become a kind of preferential treatment for a subset of organizations.

 # Prior art
 [prior-art]: #prior-art